 - That, even if the two above grounds were not satisfied, the court should exercise its discretion not to remove the OZEMITE trade mark.

-The two instances of use of OZEMITE in evidence were:
+A. Use The two instances of use of OZEMITE in evidence were:

 - Dick Smith’s appearance on the ABC’s Chaser programme during which he wore a t-shirt bearing the OZEMITE logo and surrounded by Dick Smith Foods products;